Garfield in Pawnee County, Kansas — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 A Soldier Town (approx. 7˝ miles away); Doesn't Every Fort Have a Wall? (approx. 7˝ miles away); Well, Adobe Hospital and Hospital Steward's Quarters (approx. 7.6 miles away); Third Infantry Honored Dead (approx. 7.7 miles away); Soldiers Who Died At Fort Larned (approx. 7.7 miles away); The Great Wagon Road to the Southwest (approx. 7.7 miles away); Santa Fe Trail (approx. 7.9 miles away); Fort Larned (approx. 7.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 388 times since then and 26 times this year.
+It was originally submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 458 times since then and 36 times this year.
 Photos: 1, 2. submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.